 then $f$ is smooth, as well as $g(x)=\frac{f(x)-f(0)e^{-ax^2}}{x}$, and its Fourier transform, which is, up to a multiple, the convolution of the sign function with $(f(\cdot)-f(0)e^{-a(\cdot)^2})^{\widehat{}}$.
 Careful analysis of this convolution implies that $g$ satisfies the end-point case of the $L^2(\R)$ version of the Hardy uncertainty principle, so $g$ is identically zero and, therefore, $f(x)=f(0)e^{-ax^2}$.
 The higher-dimensional case follows easily from the one-dimensional case.

-Some years later a new one-dimensional real variable proof is proposed by Pauwels and de Gosson in \cite{PdG14}.
+Some years later a new one-dimensional real variable proof was proposed by Pauwels and de Gosson in \cite{PdG14}.
 In this case, it does not cover the full range of values $a$ and $b$, as it requires $L^\infty(\R)$ estimates under the constraint $ab\ge 1$.
-Their proof connects Hardy's uncertainty principle to the theory of bandlimited functions as the key idea is to understand the asymptotic behavior of the largest eigenvalue of the sum of the time and band limiting operators as both the time limit and the band limit approach infinity.
+Their proof connects Hardy's uncertainty principle to the theory of band limited functions, as the key idea is to understand the asymptotic behavior of the largest eigenvalue of the sum of the time and band limited operators as both the time limit and the band limit approach infinity.

 Denoting the time limit operator and the band limit operator respectively as $\chi_{(-\tau,\tau)}$ and $S_\omega$, they relate the eigenvalues of the operator $\chi_{(-\tau,\tau)}+S_\omega$ to the eigenvalues of the operator